jordaniza/ve-explainer/README.md

 mapping(uint256 => int128) public slopeChanges;
 ```

 > `dslope` follows conventions from calculus where you might see $`\frac{dSlope}{dt}`$ aka: the rate of change of the slope over time.
-It might be helpful to think of `dslope` as a analgous to a second derivative - `slope` is already a measure of how fast voting power decays, and so you can think of `dslope` as something like $`\frac{d^2VotingPower}{dt^2}`$.
+It might be helpful to think of `dslope` as a analogous to a second derivative - `slope` is already a measure of how fast voting power decays, and so you can think of `dslope` as something like $`\frac{d^2VotingPower}{dt^2}`$.
 What's interesting here is that, by scheduling slope changes into discrete intervals, the Global curve avoids having an actual second derivative above zero, which makes things a lot easier for us.

 So in our code above, we initialize the slope changes to zero before beginning our first code block.